Fundamentals of Sound

 _In the third, the right channel leads by 1/4 cycle.

-This arrangement results in signal lateralization that appears to move from the left, to the middle, to the right,
+This arrangement results in signal lateralization that appears to move from the left, to the middle, to the right, following the signals' IPD.

 Listen to three stereo signals with the same phase relationships, as above, at 100Hz and 8000Hz.